Priemar/pri-ng-scrollbar/README.md

 <p align="center">
   <h1 align="center">Custom Scrollbar: pri-ng-scrollbar</h1>
-  <h3>Specially built for Angular</h2>
-  <h3>Since version 2.1.0 usable as web-component outside of Angular (i.e. Wordpress / React / Vue  etc...)</h2>
 </p>

+#### Angular 8: version 3.x
+#### Angular 7: version 2.x
+#### Web-Component: version >= 2.1

-Custom scrollbar with native scrolling mechanism for Angular 7.
+Custom scrollbar with native scrolling mechanism for Angular 7 / 8.

-The scrollbar doesnt trigger the angular change detection when scrolling, which results in better performance.
+The scrollbar does not trigger the angular change detection when scrolling, which results in better performance.

 Fallback for mobile devices and browser which are not supporting custom scrollbars.

-> I wrote this component bec. all available solutions triggered the angular change detection when scrolling.
-Hope it will help someone else too.

 ___